LootingLaura/MyFirstRepository/docs/documentation/RoutingOnGithub.md

 ### Building the cards

-Same discovery as in ProposalStack, but with an extra `component`:
+Same discovery as in WorkStack, but with an extra `component`:

 ```ts
 const markdownModules = import.meta.glob('../../../works/**/index.md', {